uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 [Safely use the Meta Quest](https://www.youtube.com/watch?v=Ke4MefpmRmc)

 The video shows the creation of a large guardian boundary, which the headset will guide you through when you first put it on.
-As there is not very much space int the class you should create a s
+As there is not very much space int the class you should create a stationary boundary.

-## Create a Unity pProject
+## Create a Unity Project

 First we want to create a new project, we will use the built in VR template: for this.